-This bill amends current liquor licensing laws to allow for-profit organizations to obtain a one-day liquor license and makes barber shops, salons, and spas eligible for on-premises liquor licenses.
-Specifically, it introduces a new subparagraph (l-a) under RSA 178:22, V, which permits the Liquor Commission to issue limited one-day licenses to responsible individuals representing for-profit organizations, with certain conditions such as a maximum of 500 patrons and a limit of six licenses per entity per year.
-Additionally, the bill requires that the organization's representative obtain approvals from local fire, health, and police departments before applying for the license.
-The bill also modifies RSA 179:44, II, to allow tastings on premises approved by the commission, replacing the term "licensed" with "approved by the commission."
+This bill amends current liquor licensing laws to allow for-profit organizations to obtain a one-day liquor license and makes barber shops, salons, and spas eligible for on-premises licenses.
+Specifically, it introduces a new subparagraph (l-a) to RSA 178:22, V, permitting the issuance of limited one-day licenses to responsible individuals representing for-profit organizations, with certain conditions such as a maximum of 500 patrons and a limit of six licenses per entity per calendar year.
+Additionally, it requires official approvals from local fire, health, and police departments before a license can be issued.
+The bill also modifies RSA 179:44, II, to allow tastings on premises approved by the commission, and it expands the types of businesses eligible for on-premises licenses under RSA 178:21, I(a) to include salons and barber shops.

 As Amended by the Senate: 178:22, 179:44